Function

 Discussion 🔗

-If dst is NULL, then dst_len must be zero.
-If dst is NULL, then the function writes to dst_len the number of code units in the fully normalized text and returns UNI_OK.
-Call the function this way to first compute the total size needed for the destination buffer, then call it again with a sufficiently-sized buffer.
+If dst is null, then the function writes to dst_len the number of code units in the fully normalized text and returns UNI_OK.
+Call the function this way to first compute the total size needed for the destination buffer, then call it again with a sufficiently sized buffer.

 Examples 🔗